westerndigitalcorporation/zonedstorage.io/docs/filesystems/index.md

 ## Supported File Systems

-The list of Linux file systems with native zoned block device support is as follows.
+The list of Linux file systems with native zoned block device support is as
+follows:

 * [XFS](/docs/filesystems/xfs)
 * [BTRFS](/docs/filesystems/btrfs)
 * [F2FS](/docs/filesystems/f2fs)

-These general purpose file systems are recommended for applications that cannot be easily modified to use a zoned block device directly.
+These general purpose file systems handle the sequential write constraints of zoned block devices transparently, without requiring application modifications.

 In addition to these file systems, the Linux kernel also provides the [zonefs file system](/docs/filesystems/zonefs) as an alternative interface for